Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

+-Helps in crucial for collaborative project management, allowing teams to effectively track tasks, prioritize work, discuss ideas, and visualize project progress within a repository, streamlining communication and ensuring everyone is aligned on project goals and current status.

+-creating a centralized platform to log, prioritize, assign, and monitor the status of problems or required actions, ensuring transparency and accountability throughout the development process.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?